-In 2013, the BeHEARD science challenge was sponsored by more than $400,000 worth of products and services from 19 companies around the world.
+In 2013, the BeHEARD science challenge was sponsored by more than $400,000 worth of products and services from companies around the world.
 As a result, the technology awards went on to support the study of 26 rare diseases.
 In our 2015 contest, we had a 50% increase in both funding and application numbers.
-We raised over $600,000 in cash, products, and services from 18 biotech companies, received 122 applications from 99 universities from 20 countries, and awarded 31 technology grants to rare disease researchers.
-This year, life science companies are continuing to sponsor the BeHEARD Rare Disease Science Challenge by donating their products and/or services to benefit rare disease researchers.
+We raised over $600,000 in cash, products, and services, received 122 applications from 99 universities from 20 countries, and awarded 31 technology grants to rare disease researchers.
+In our 2016 contest, we raised $750,000 in products and services, our highest total ever, which were awarded for the study of 23 rare diseases.
+Check out our press release here!
+This year, we are featuring our largest cash research grant ever, of $100,000, and life science companies are continuing to sponsor the BeHEARD Rare Disease Science Challenge by donating their products and/or services to benefit rare disease researchers.

 Keep reading to see how the BeHEARD grant helped past winners advance rare disease treatments and research!